Skip to main content

 Physical activity, particularly resistance training, is one of the most potent non-medical stimuli for testosterone production.
 Lifting heavy weights creates a form of metabolic demand that sends a powerful signal to the central nervous system and, in turn, the endocrine system.
 The message is one of adaptation ∞ the body must become stronger and more resilient.

-In response, it upregulates the production of anabolic hormones, including testosterone and human (HGH).
+In response, it upregulates the production of anabolic hormones, including testosterone and human growth hormone (HGH).
 Exercises that engage large muscle groups ∞ such as squats, deadlifts, and presses ∞ are particularly effective.
 This is your body’s ancient, adaptive intelligence at work, responding to physical challenges by reinforcing the very hormonal systems that support strength and vitality.

 Sleep the Great Recalibrator